The Difference Between Class 4 and Class 5 Softswitch

 Types of Service

 Class 5 Softswitch is more of a retail solution whereas, Class 4 is a wholesale solution.
-This means a Class 4 switch is a central office telephone exchange which is used to interconnect local exchange carrier offices, for long distance communications, in the public switched telephone network.
+This means a Class 4 switch is a central office telephone exchange that is used to interconnect local exchange carrier offices, for long-distance communications, in the public switched telephone network.

 In contrast, a Class 5 Softswitch is a telephone switch or telephone exchange in the public switched telephone network, located at the local telephone company’s central office, directly serving end-users.